 The college is a public facility of the state of Washington, available to its students as well as to the general public who may wish to use its facilities, learn about its services and programs, or attend functions on the campus.
 Citizens have the right to use the facilities of the college and to visit the campus during normal business hours of operation.

 The college recognizes that children often appropriately accompany adults during visits to campus.
 Children, however, need at all times to be under the supervision of a responsible adult.
-It is inappropriate for a parent to ask members of the college community—administrators, faculty, staff, or students—to assume these responsibilities, unless he or she is leaving the child in a college program sanctioned for children as defined in these procedures.
+It is inappropriate for a parent to ask members of the college community—administrators, faculty, staff, or students—to assume these responsibilities, unless they are leaving the child in a college program sanctioned for children as defined in the procedures.

 Children without supervision or with supervision imposed upon college employees or students may disrupt the educational process or work setting, and possibly create a safety hazard for the children themselves or for others on the college campus.